00jferna/Meetup_Clone/README_OLD.md

 Delete an attendance to an event specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Current User must be the host of the group, or the user whose attendance is being deleted
+- Require proper authorization: Current User must be the host of the group, or the user whose attendance is being deleted
-* Request
+- Request

-  * Method: DELETE
+  - Method: **DELETE**
-  * URL: /api/events/:eventId/attendance
+  - URL: **'/attend/event/:id/attendees/:id'**
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {